jacohn/nature_busTracker/readme.md

 #Bus Stops from MIT to Harvard
 ##about
 Animated map of bus stops based on MITx assignment.
-I changed style to a nature view.
+When the route restarts, the style changes.
+This is an experiment in considering how style affects your sense of space and direction.
 ##Requirements:
 1) must have mapbox api token. go to www.mapbox.com for details.
 ##How to Run:
+To view:
+1) Replace <YOUR MAPBOX TOKEN>
-To view, download and open index.html in your browser.
+2) Open index.html in your browser.
 ##Future Enhancements:
 1) use realtime bus stop data.
-2) include dynamic styling
+2) load styling earlier; include dynamic and random styling
 3) change marker style to a cambridge bus
 4) reverse directions
 5) Add more famous university directions (USC to UCLA, Cal to Stanford, etc)